bartosztalarek77/Linux-Learning/README.md

-# Vagrant & VMware Development Environment on Apple Silicon Macs
+# Vagrant & VMware Devlopment Environment on Apple Silicon Macs

 This guide provides step-by-step instructions for setting up a complete local development environment using Vagrant and VMware Fusion on an Apple Silicon (M1/M2/M3) Mac.